 How difficult is the D.C. program?

-The program is an intense, graduate-level, first-professional program.
-However, academic counseling is available and students can opt to take a reduced schedule.
+The D.C. program is an intense, graduate-level, first-professional program.
+Students learn from supportive faculty who are committed to the success of their students.
+Students also have access to academic counseling, study groups and tutoring.
 Palmer is sensitive to the academic needs of students and works with all students who request assistance.

 Is Palmer accredited?

-.
+Yes.
 All three Palmer College campuses are accredited by the Commission on Accreditation of the Council on Chiropractic Education (CCE).
-All campuses also are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
-Both the CCE and NCA are accrediting bodies recognized by the U.S. Department of Education.
+All campuses also are accredited by the Higher Learning Commission (HLC).
+Both the CCE and HLC are accrediting bodies recognized by the U.S. Department of Education.

 How much money do chiropractors make right out of school?

 Incomes of recent graduates vary tremendously as a result of the varied choices available to them.
-Go to the
+The

 Will I need a bachelor's degree in addition to my D.C. degree to practice?